Al Shaqab: CHI Al Shaqab

 Al Shaqab is host of the annual international horse show, the CHI Al Shaqab.
 CHI Al Shaqab usually runs end of February/beginning of March.
 The first edition of the CHI was in 2013 and became since the start the biggest horse show in Asia and Middle East region.
 The 5* Show Jumping and Dressage competitions are one of the highlights of the CHI.
 Also Para-equestrian, Vaulting and Endurance are equestrian disciplines that were part of the show.

 In addition to the CHI Al Shaqab event, Al Shaqab organizes the Al Shaqab League, a series of national equestrian competitions aimed at nurturing local talent and promoting equestrian sports within Qatar.
 The league provides a platform for Qatari riders to gain experience and excel in disciplines such as show jumping (Al Shaqab League).

 Al Shaqab is also one of the locations for the Global Champions Tour.

-Intercultural Communication Through Events
+Intercultural communication through events

 CHI Al Shaqab is a premier equestrian competition and a platform for intercultural communication and global engagement.
 Since its launch in 2013, the event has welcomed participants from over 30 countries to promote cultural exchange and collaboration (Horse Show Jumping TV, 2023).

 The event features Olympic disciplines, including show jumping, dressage, and para-dressage, which unite athletes and spectators from diverse backgrounds.
 It also showcases Qatari hospitality and traditions, which give visitors an opportunity to learn more about the country's heritage.
 According to Al Shaqab’s official website, the event aims to connect equestrian enthusiasts while promoting mutual appreciation for global equestrian cultures (Al Shaqab Official Website).